CarolineDelva/-JavaScriptandDOMManipulation-Project/README.md

 4. Find the HTML file as [index.html](https://github.com/CarolineDelva/UFOSightingsTabularDashboard-/blob/master/index.html).
 5. Find the CSS code in the [css](https://github.com/CarolineDelva/UFOSightingsTabularDashboard-/tree/master/static/css) folder.
 4. Run the codes in a editor like[Visual Studio Code](https://code.visualstudio.com/).

+## Output

+To see the table in action, visit the GitHub page [UFO TABLE](https://carolinedelva.github.io/UFOSightingsTabularDashboard-/)